 Chris Brown ‘Absolutely’ Regrets Grabbing Woman’s Neck In Pic: ‘He Wasn’t Thinking Straight’

-Chris Brown is remorseful after he was photographed with his hands wrapped around a woman’s neck at a party in Miami.
+Chris Brown is remorseful after he was pictured with his hands around a woman’s neck at a party in Miami.
 We’ve got EXCLUSIVE details on why he’s vowing to never be caught in a situation like that again!

 With Chris Brown’s physical abuse history, many fans grew concerned when they saw pictures of the “No Air” singer seemingly choking a woman in Miami on March 26.
 And although Breezy and the mystery woman in the photo are insisting it was playful, he understands how bad it came across. ”He realizes how it looks, but it was absolutely joking around.
 He didn’t expect pictures to come out and have it become this whole thing.
 He wasn’t thinking straight and after reflecting over it and how it looks with his history, he knows it was wrong.
 And, he will not be caught in that position again,” a source close to Chris tells HollywoodLife EXCLUSIVELY.
 What a relief!